 Once you have met Merlin inside the fire station and listened to his tale, he will tell you which portal to visit next.
 It’s important to listen at this point, otherwise you may visit the wrong portal.
 The portals are easily spotted with discs on the ground and a magic key which is activated with your magic band.

-There are 70 different cards to collected plus special even cards that can be collected when attending special events.
+There are 70 different Sorcerers of the Magic Kingdom cards to collect plus special even cards that can be collected when attending special events.
 You can collect a set of cards each time you visit Magic Kingdom which is great to grow your collection.

-We started off in the fire station and were sent to Liberty Square.
+We started off in the fire station near the beginning of Main Street, and were sent to Liberty Square.
 We don’t often stop very long in Liberty Square as but we realised there is a lot to look at as we were wandering through looking for our portal.

 The first thing we did wrong was to assume that there was only one portal in Liberty Square as we hadn’t read the map properly!
 Ooops!
 Once we worked that out we were on our way.